Skip to content

 Telemetry References

-Link specific LimaCharlie events to the case by their atom and sensor ID.
+Link specific LimaCharlie events to the case.
 This creates a direct reference back to the raw telemetry for forensic review.

 curl -s -X POST \